Corymbia arnhemensis

-Corymbia arnhemensis, commonly known as the Katherine Gorge bloodwood, is a species of slender tree that is endemic to the Top End of the Northern Territory.
+Corymbia arnhemensis, commonly known as Katherine Gorge bloodwood, is a species of slender tree that is endemic to the Top End of the Northern Territory.
 It has rough bark on some or all of the trunk, sometimes the larger branches, smooth bark above, lance-shaped to curved adult leaves, flower buds in groups of seven, white flowers and urn-shaped fruit.

 Description

 Corymbia arnhemensis is a slender tree that typically grows to a height of 15 m and forms a lignotuber.
 It has rough grey to grey brown, tessellated bark on part or all of the trunk, sometimes also the larger branches, and smooth white to grey or pinkish bark above.
 Young plants a coppice regrowth have elliptical to egg-shaped or lance-shaped leaves that are 35-115 mm long and 20-40 mm wide.
 The adult leaves are arranged alternately, dull green on the upper surface, paler below, lance-shaped to curved, 75-180 mm long and 8-18 mm wide tapering to a petiole 6-25 mm long.
 The flower buds are arranged on a slender, branched peduncle 4-15 mm long, each branch with seven buds on pedicels 1-9 mm long.
 Mature buds are oval to narrow pear-shaped, 4-6 mm long and 3-4 mm wide with a rounded to conical operculum.

 Flowering has been observed in November and from February to April and the flowers are white.
 The fruit is a woody urn-shaped capsule 8-14 mm long and 6-10 mm wide with the valves enclosed in the fruit.